Dallas

 Once the audiologist finishes collecting data, she will tell you if your child's hearing is fine or if he needs further testing.
 Only about 3% of infants are referred on for other hearing tests.

-The best way to make sure your baby sleeps through the ABR test is to make sure he's tired and hungry.
+The best way to make sure your baby sleeps through the ABR test is to make sure they are tired and hungry.
 Parents should keep children up late the night before the appointment and wake them up early.

 The key is to make sure your baby is ready for a feeding and a nap at the time of the appointment.
 He/she will sleep either in a crib or your arms for the duration of the test.
 Children older than 6 months usually need sedation so they can sleep through the test.